Laws on crossbows: Sweden

+Turkey

+According to the Hunting Laws, crossbows are weapons which are manufactured solely for attack and defense, and they are prohibited to import, sell, purchase, carry and possess.

 United Kingdom

-Hunting any live quarry in the UK with a equally either a bow and arrow, or crossbow and arrow (or it would appear lead ball) is unlawful under the Wildlife and Countryside Act 1981.
-Section 5(1)(c)(i) for wild birds and s 11(1)(b) for wild animals.

 No licence or registration is required to own a crossbow in the United Kingdom.
 Under the Crossbows Act 1987, crossbows cannot be bought or sold in England, Wales or Scotland by or to those under 18.
 Possession is also prohibited by those under 18 years old except under adult supervision.
 The act states that crossbows may be used by persons under 18 years of age only when supervised by a person aged 21 years old or over.
 Similar prohibitions for Northern Ireland are made in the Crossbows (Northern Ireland) Order 1988.

 Section 5 of the Wildlife and Countryside Act 1981 prevents their use for hunting birds.
-In Scotland, section 50 of the Civic Government (Scotland) Act 1982 makes it illegal to be drunk in a public place in possession of a crossbow.
+In Scotland, section 50 of the Civic Government (Scotland) Act 1982 makes it an offence to be drunk in a public place in possession of a crossbow.

 Section 44 of the Violent Crime Reduction Act 2006 raised the age limit from 17 to 18 in England and Wales, with effect from 1 October 2007.
 The Scottish Parliament made similar changes in section 62 of the Custodial Sentences and Weapons (Scotland) Act 2007, also with effect from 1 October 2007.
-In 2021 a review is underway with the possibility that the law will be tightened.
+In 2021, after a man trespassed with a crossbow in Windsor Castle, the Home Secretary ordered a review of the law, with the possibility that it could be tightened.